 Are you being transparent with me about your story and your numbers?

 Do you know how much money you need and when you’re going to need it?
-Do you know what is involved in your growth journey?
+Do you know what’s involved in the journey to grow your business?

-Can you prove your financials, patents, customer loyalty, incorporation, market research?
+Can you provide evidence of your financials, patents, customer loyalty, incorporation and market research?